rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

     It is advisable to use the same private room as above
     and only bring with you the listed devices
-    (which will involve Internet access).
+    (which may involve Internet access).
     Please leave all other devices,
     including smartphones, elsewhere.